As Seen OnAward-Winng Representation

 No. You have 15 days from the day you are served your Notice of Suspension to request a hearing regarding your driver's license (called an ALR hearing).
 If you do not request a hearing, your license will be suspended on the 40th day after Notice of Suspension is served.
 If you consented to a blood draw, the police will not normally take your driver's license.
 Notice of Suspension will be mailed to you if DPS receives a blood test result of .08 or greater.
 You only have 10 days to request a hearing once you receive a Notice of Suspension letter from DPS.

 I Was Ordered to Install a Deep Lung Device (DLD) On My Car as a Condition of Bond.
 What Do I Have to Do and Is That My Only Option?

 In certain circumstances a DLD may be required while your case is pending.
 There may be alternatives that would work for you that a skillful and competent attorney from our firm can discuss with you.

-There are many factors that determine how long a criminal case will last.
-Cases that are on the trial docket will obviously take longer to resolve.
-The majority of our DWI cases are resolved within 6 months - 1 year in Collin County and 8 months – 2 years in Dallas County.
+There are many factors that determine how long a case will last.
+Cases that are on the trial docket will take longer to resolve.
+The majority of our DWI cases are resolved within six months to one year in Collin County and eight months to two years in Dallas County.